 Because of the magnitude of work required, it’s easy to see why working with an accountant and an attorney is important.
 If you haven’t already located an accountant or an attorney, get started now.

-Here are a few accounting firms we like to recommend:
+Here are a few accounting firms other business owner love using:

-What are some of the red flags we might find during due diligence?
+What are some of the red flags we might find in a business during due diligence?

 Problems can exist in every part of a business.
 Some of these problems may be relatively insignificant and easy to overcome.
 Others, including hefty business debts, the need for expensive upgrades, quality issues, or issues with the brand or owner’s affiliation to it, may turn you off from the purchase altogether.